djones1040/PHYS260/README.md

 - sklearn
 - tensorflow

-Installing everything on the lab computers:
+To installing everything on the lab computers, run these commands and follow prompts as needed:

 ```
   conda init bash